Tea in Turkey: Tea drinking ritual

 Turkish tea is typically prepared using two stacked teapots called "çaydanlık" specifically designed for tea preparation.
 Water is brought to a boil in the larger lower teapot and then some of the water is used to fill the smaller teapot on top and steep (infuse) several spoons of loose tea leaves, producing tea with a strong flavor.
 When served, the remaining water is used to dilute the tea on an individual basis, giving each consumer the choice between strong (koyu, literally "dark") and weak (açık, literally "light").

 Tea is drunk from small, tulip-shaped glasses called ince belli (literally "slim-waisted"), which allows the tea to be enjoyed hot as well as showing its crimson color.
 Istanbul is home to a prosperous glass-blowing industry where these traditional tea glasses are produced.
-Around 400 million of these traditional tea glasses are sold each year in Turkey.
-These glasses are usually held by the rim in order to save the drinker's fingertips from being scorched, as the tea is served boiling hot.
+Around 400 million of these tea glasses are sold each year in Turkey.
+They are usually held by the rim in order to save the drinker's fingertips from being scorched, as the tea is served boiling hot.

 Traditionally, tea is served with small cubes of beet sugar.
 It is almost never taken with milk or lemon.
 Sweet or savory biscuits called kurabiye are usually served with tea during teatime (usually between three and five in the afternoon), though tea-drinking is not limited to these hours.

 Tea is an important part of Turkish culture, and is the most commonly consumed hot drink, despite the country's long history of coffee consumption.
 Offering tea to guests is part of Turkish hospitality.
 Tea is most often consumed in households, shops, and kıraathane – social gatherings of men.